NREL/EnergyPlus/design/FY2017/NFP-GlazingEnhancements.md

 An example input file with the SpectralAndAngle choice will be delivered.

-A transition by adding 3 new extra fields are needed.
+A transition of Table:TwoIndependentVariables is needed because an additional field of External File Name is added.

 ## References ##